 Habitual open-lip resting posture (lip incompetence), which is common among individuals with OMD, removes the beneficial influence that closed-lips have on the development and maintenance of good dental arch form and can have a negative influence on eruption and drifting patterns of teeth.
 An open mouth posture also dries the oral mucosa and can contribute to gingival and periodontal problems.
 Individuals that breathe through their mouths are also more prone to dental caries.
 Oral breathing has many other health implications.

 The restorative breathing and promotion of nasal breathing can help with a plethora of health problems.
 Hidden chronic hyperventilation has many side effects such as brain fog, anxiety, asthma, allergies, nasal congestion, snoring, and may contribute to sleep apnea.
 Addressing the breathing may help overcome some of these maladies.
-There is often a team approach to this between Dentists, Orthodontist, ENT’s, Allergist, Osteopath, and even Nutritionists when needed to address the issues.
+At Kromboom Dental Centre Orofacial Myofunctional Therapy and Airway Clinic, there is a team approach and we closely with other health professionals to ensure your needs are best met.
+We work closely with ENTs, dentists, physiotherapists, speech therapists, chiropractors, craniosacral therapists, and other relevant health care providers to address these issues and ensure the best treatment options for our patient.

 What are the Consequences of OMDs?